 About the band…….

-The band’s attention to detail extends to their equipment and instrumentation, including identical reproductions of Paul Weller’s Rickenbacker guitars, their stage presence, and wardrobe, effectively transporting audiences back to the heyday of The Jam's popularity ensuring a sonically and visually authentic experience.
-ABCM is renowned for their authentic sound reproduction, described as "frighteningly realistic"
+The band’s attention to detail extends to their equipment and instruments with identical replica Rickenbacker guitars, their stage presence, sound reproduction and wardrobe ensure a sonically and visual authentic experience.

 Comprising accomplished musicians, including Andy Coultas (channelling Paul Weller’s vocals and guitar prowess), Warren Mee (a grade-eight distinguished drummer echoing Rick Buckler’s rhythm), and dual bassists Matt Barker and Chris Barr (alternating as Bruce Foxton), the band brings decades of collective experience to the stage.
 Their electrifying performances have earned them critical acclaim, including finalist status in the National Tribute Awards and the prestigious O2 Academy network tour for 2024–2026—a honour no other Jam tribute has achieved.